Excellency: Portugal

 In Portugal, the proper style of the president is "His/Her Excellency" (Portuguese: Sua Excelência).

 Somalia

-The president of Somalia is addressed as "His/Her Excellency" or "Jaale".
+The president of Somalia is referred to as "His/Her Excellency" or "Jaale".
 Jaale was also a title used by armed forces staff officers of all branches, especially in the Aden Adde-Shermarke Era, and the Barre Era but has now is rare and has become a title for civil servants and senior government secretaries.

 South Africa

-The president of South Africa (and historically the state president of the South African Republic), is (and was) addressed as "His/Her Excellency" if in a formal context.
+The president of South Africa (and historically the state president of the South African Republic), is (and was) referred to as "His/Her Excellency" if in a formal context.

 South Korea

-The president of South Korea is addressed as "His/Her Excellency" (각하) if in a formal context both inside and outside of South Korea.
+The president of South Korea is referred to as "His/Her Excellency" (각하) if in a formal context both inside and outside of South Korea.

 Spain

 Spain uses the title "The Most Excellent" extensively as a formal address to high officers of the state.
 The following officials receive the treatment: